aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

   - next-pwa
   - Progressive Web Apps
   - PWA
 description: Progressive Web Apps (PWAs) are a great way to enhance the user experience of your web application.
-In this blog post, I will show you how to dynamically generate PWA app icons in the Next.js App Router using NextPWA.
+In this blog post, I will show you how to dynamically generate PWA app icons in the Next.js App Router using next-pwa.
 ---

 Progressive Web Apps (PWAs) are a great way to enhance the user experience of your web application.
 They provide a more app-like experience by allowing users to install the app on their device and access it offline.